Eric Jones (climber): Exploits

+He has been involved in a number of other film productions, from both sides of the camera.

 Skydiving and basejumping

 As a skydiver, Jones jumped onto the North Pole and down the east face of Cerro Torre in Patagonia.
 In 1991, as a member of a four-man team, he flew two hot air balloons over Mount Everest, an exploit which gained three entries in the Guinness Book of Records.
-Jones had made an earlier attempt in 1978 on Everest, as part of a team that included Reinhold Messner and Peter Habeler, but had to turn back because of frostbite.

 Having jumped from balloons as a skydiver, Jones started BASE jumping (jumping from a fixed object - natural or man-made) at the age of 50, having met renowned jumper Moe Villetto.
 Combining jumping with his other interests, his first BASE jump was off the Eiger, the first person to do this.
 He made a number of spectacular jumps from buildings and bridges in the United States, but is renowned for his jump off the Angel Falls in Venezuela, shown in the documentary film The Man Who Jumped To Earth (UK, 1998) directed by Steve Robinson.
 At the age of 61, he is the oldest person to have done this.
 His jump into the Cave of Swallows in Mexico, directed by Llion Iwan, was shown in the documentary The Man Who Jumped Beneath The Earth (2003).